Top 100 Kotlin Interview Questions and Answers

 49. What is the difference between “apply” and “also” scope functions in Kotlin?

-• apply executes the provided block of code in the context of the object it is called on.
+• apply executes the provided block of code in the context of the object it is called on (this).
 It allows you to modify properties or perform other operations on the object easily.
 The return value is the object itself.

-• also executes the provided block of code in the context of the object it is called on, just like apply.
-However, the return value is the original object, not the modified object.
+• also executes the provided block of code in the context of the object it is called on (it).
+It is useful for performing additional actions that do not modify the object.
+The return value is the object itself.

 Here’s an example to illustrate the difference: